 We are not all-knowing or perfect beings.
 Feedback is necessary.
 Empathetic feedback is grace.

 Rejoice with those who rejoice, weep with those who weep.

 We are each responsible for our own learning and the impact of our actions.

-Ten years experience working with diverse and multicultural groups.
+Ten years experience working with multi-racial, multigenerational and multicultural groups.

 Photo Credit: Nate Meeds